esmero/archipelago-deployment-live/docs/upgradeFromD8ToD9.md

 ### Step 2:

 Verify all containers are actually down.
 The following command should return an empty listing.
-If not wait a little longer and run it again.
+If anything is still running, wait a little longer and run the following comman again.

 ```Shell
 docker ps